techpines/express.io/examples/README.md

         }
     }

-    App.socket.on('draw', App.draw) // draw from other sockets
+    // Draw from other sockets
+    App.socket.on('draw', App.draw)

     // Bind click and drag events to drawing and sockets.
     $(function() {